rsasaki0109/slam-handbook-public-release/README.md

 # SLAM Handbook Public Release

 Together with a large number of experts in Simultaneous Localization and Mapping (SLAM) we are preparing the **SLAM Handbook** to be published by Cambridge University Press.
 This book will cover the theoretical background of SLAM, its applications, and its future as spatial AI.
 We expect this handbook will be a good guideline for those working in this field.

-Starting from the release of Part 1 in November 2024, and Part 2 in March 2025, we will incrementally release the other parts to accommodate feedback from the public.
+Starting from the release of Part 1 in November 2024, Part 2 in March 2025, and Part 3 in May 2025, we incrementally release the book to accommodate feedback from the public.
 Please use this repository's **issue** and **discussion** board to report any issues or ideas regarding this book.

 ## How to Cite this Book?
 Please cite it as a book chapter.
 You can find the specific bibliography entry for each chapter by clicking the dropdown menu below.